-If you’ve recently filed your taxes and were expecting a nice fat refund check, you may be shocked if you check the tax refund status and discover that it’s no longer coming.
+If you recently filed your tax return and were expecting a nice, fat refund check, you might be shocked to check the refund status and discover it’s no longer coming.

 Reasons for Tax Refund Seizure

 The IRS believes in paying itself first, so if you owe back federal income taxes, interest, or penalties from previous years, the IRS can take your expected refund and apply it to the outstanding balance.

 If you’re going through bankruptcy, you may receive your tax refund, but that doesn’t mean you can decide what you do with it.
 Your bankruptcy trustee can request that the court take your refund and apply it to your debts.
 While a bankruptcy exemption can protect all or a portion of your refund, whether you can exempt it and how much you can exempt depends on the laws in your state.
 So check with your attorney if you’re worried about losing your refund.

 Tax debts and bankruptcy aren’t the only reasons the IRS can hold onto your refund.
 The IRS can seize federal income tax refunds under a program known as the Treasury Offset Program (TOP).
 The Bureau of Financial Service, a division within the Department of the Treasury, runs the program.
 It acts like a collection agency for the federal and some state governments.

 The TOP can take all or a part of your federal tax refund to satisfy a variety of debts.